 * * *

-As Jake predicted, they reach the small walled town of Thistledown late in the day, an hour after the sun has sunk below the shoulder of the Gods’ Wall in the west.
+As Jake predicted, they reach the small walled town of Thistledown late in the day, an hour after the sun has sunk below the crest of the Gods’ Wall in the west.
 They left this same town early the morning before last to climb to the ruined fortress, which sits somewhere out of sight on the slopes above and behind them.

 The answer comes immediately, in the first of the town’s inns that they enter.

-“Damn it,” growls Scarlet, banging a fist on the bartop, rattling drinks and plates along its length.
+“Gods damn it,” growls Scarlet, banging a fist on the bartop, rattling drinks and plates along its length.
 A few grumpy faces turn her way, but seeing the woman’s fearsome expression, they promptly look away again, eyes downcast.
 “They’ll be on a ship back to Gulfside by now.”